jaywink/socialhome/docs/contributing.rst

 Reviewing code
 --------------

 Code review is a valuable way to contribute, and also to learn about the code base!
-Don't be afraid to give some comments to `open pull requests <https://git.feneas.org/socialhome/socialhome/pulls>`_!
+Don't be afraid to give some comments to `open merge requests <https://gitlab.com/jaywink/socialhome/-/merge_requests>`_!
 You don't have to be a veteran or know everything to be able to give opinions.
 Pull request reviews are not just for reviewing, they're a valuable opportunity for learning too.

 Tests
 -----